Comment on page

 - Product-specific Shipping Discount—Discounts the shipping costs for a specific product.

-- Storewide Discount—Discounts the cost for any product.
+- Storewide Discount—Discounts the cost of any product.

 - Storewide Shipping Discount—Discounts shipping cost for any product.

 The offer type determines the discount level.
 During offer arbitration, we only reconcile offers against other offers with the same discount level.
 The offers with the largest discount value per discount level win the arbitration.
 Under the right circumstances, the system applies up to four offer discounts to a shopper's order.